 From Fukuoka by train

 Take JR Kyushu’s limited express Yufuin no Mori from Hakata Station.
-It is the iconic green sightseeing train with big windows and a relaxed cafe-counter vibe.
-The ride is about 2 hours, depending on the service.
-Seats are reserved, so book ahead on weekends and holidays.
-If it is sold out, take the Limited Express Yufu which follows a similar route and also stops at Yufuin.
+It’s the iconic green sightseeing train with big windows and a relaxed cafe-counter vibe.
+The ride is about 2 hours and seats are reserved, so book ahead!

 From Beppu by bus (our pick)